jakubtru/FilmReviewer/README.md

 # FilmReviewer

-Team: Milena Smołka, Jakub Truszkowski
+Project in collaboration with Milena Smołka.

 ## Table of contents